Home Alone 3

 Alcohol, Drugs & Smoking

-There is no depiction of alcohol, drug use, or smoking in this movie.
-The story focuses on a child's experience and doesn't include adult vices.
+There are no depictions of alcohol, drug use, or smoking in this movie.
+The content is focused on the child protagonist and the comedic chase.

 Frightening Scenes

-While there are moments of suspense as the spies attempt to break into the house, these scenes are generally lighthearted and played for comedic effect.
-They are unlikely to be truly frightening for most children.
+While there are moments of suspense as the spies try to break in, these are generally played for comedic effect and are not truly frightening.
+The intensity is mild and aimed at a younger audience.

 Key Insights